 If you get these assumptions wrong, it’s easy to see how everything else in your business model falls apart.
 You end up describing a solution that no one wants (not desirable).
-Even if you manage to build this solution (feasible), no one buys it (not viable).
+Even if you build this solution (feasible), no one buys it (not viable).
 Your channels and unfair advantages don’t offer any respite.
 Your business model is doomed.

 You can also use this customer/problem quadrant to test your desirability, viability, and feasibility risks.

-Grabbing your customer’s attention with a compelling unique value proposition (UVP) is the first battle.
+Grabbing your customer’s attention with a compelling, unique value proposition (UVP) is the first battle.
 A good UVP is narrow (targets early adopters) and specific (nails a problem).

 If you can describe your customer’s problems better than they can, there is an automatic transfer of expertise — your customers start believing that you must also have the right solution for them.

 You’ve probably experienced this at your doctor’s office.
-After receiving a successful diagnosis, you probably believed your doctor had figured out your ailment, and you rushed to fill out their prescription — even though your doctor was simply following a systematic process of elimination by unpacking your symptoms (educated guessing).
+After receiving a successful diagnosis, you probably believed your doctor had figured out your ailment, and you rushed to fill out their prescription — even though your doctor was following a systematic process of elimination by unpacking your symptoms (educated guessing).
 Marketer, Jay Abraham, calls this phenomenon the Strategy of Pre-eminence.

 Describing problems better than your customers grants you super-powers.

 The mistake a lot of innovators make is setting their pricing model relative to their solution.
-This is cost-based pricing and it’s sub-optimal.
+This is cost-based pricing, and it’s sub-optimal.

 The best initial evidence of viability or monetizable pain is a check being written.

-If on the other hand, you can’t list any existing alternatives, that’s a red flag.
+If, on the other hand, you can’t list any existing alternatives, that’s a red flag.

 What about feasibility?
 Problems and solutions are two sides of the same coin.
 Most people start with a solution and then search for problems.
 But in a world where the biggest risk is building something nobody wants, it’s more effective to reverse this order.